IBE160/SG-M-E-Ds/docs/ux-design-specification.md

 ---

+### 5.4.
+Error Handling and Recovery

+Consistent and clear error handling is crucial for guiding users through unexpected situations.

+- **General Principles:**
+    - **Informative:** Error messages should clearly state what went wrong and, if possible, why.
+    - **Actionable:** Users should be guided on how to resolve the error or what steps to take next.
+    - **Non-disruptive:** Avoid full-screen error messages for minor issues; use inline or toast notifications where appropriate.
+    - **Contextual:** Error messages should appear in the relevant context of the user's action.

+- **Specific Flow Considerations:**
+    - **New Game Creation (AI-Driven):**
+        - If AI generation fails: Display an inline message on the AI Prompt Screen (e.g., "AI generation failed.
+Please try again or refine your prompt.").
+Offer a retry button.
+    - **Load Game:**
+        - If a saved game fails to load or is corrupted: Display a clear message on the Load Game Screen (e.g., "Failed to load game.
+The save file might be corrupted.").
+Provide options to "Try Again" or "Delete Save" (if applicable).
+    - **Form Validation (e.g., Settings):**
+        - If input is invalid: Use inline error messages next to the problematic input field.

+- **Recovery Paths:**
+    - **Retry:** For transient errors (e.g., network issues, AI generation timeouts).
+    - **Go Back:** Allow users to return to a previous stable state to correct inputs or try another path.
+    - **Report Issue:** For critical, unresolvable errors, provide an option to report the issue.

+---

 ## 6. Component and Pattern Library

 This section specifies the reusable components and formalizes the UX patterns that form the building blocks of the AI Escape interface.